iron-software/IronPdf.Examples/examples/pdf-page-orientation/README.md

 ***Based on <https://ironpdf.com/examples/pdf-page-orientation/>***

-When working with IronPDF to create or render PDFs, you have the option to configure the document orientation, which is critical for ensuring your content is displayed precisely as intended.
-The `PdfPaperOrientation` class is essential for setting the paper orientation when converting [HTML to PDF with IronPDF](https://ironpdf.com/tutorials/html-to-pdf/).
+When generating or visualizing your PDF using IronPDF, you can select from two layout orientations for your document.
+The `PdfPaperOrientation` class is key in setting the paper orientation while converting [HTML to PDF with IronPDF](https://ironpdf.com/tutorials/html-to-pdf/).

-Here’s how to apply specific paper orientations to your documents:
+The following example demonstrates how to configure the paper orientation for your PDF documents.

-IronPDF provides two key properties called `PaperOrientation` and `PageRotation`, each serving distinct purposes.
-Understanding when and how to use each can enhance your document handling capabilities.
+IronPDF provides two distinct settings for PDFs known as `PaperOrientation` and `PageRotation`, each serving different purposes.
+It's essential to understand the appropriate context for using each setting.

-### `PdfPaperOrientation` - For New PDF Documents Created from HTML or URLs:
+`PdfPaperOrientation` - Applies to NEW PDF documents created from HTML or URL sources:

-- This parameter is applicable only when converting HTML content or URLs into PDFs.
+- This setting is applicable only when you are generating a document from HTML or a URL.
-- To set the document to Landscape orientation, utilize: `renderer.RenderingOptions.PaperOrientation = PdfPaperOrientation.Landscape;`
+- To set the orientation to Landscape: `renderer.RenderingOptions.PaperOrientation = PdfPaperOrientation.Landscape;`
-- To set it to Portrait orientation, use: `renderer.RenderingOptions.PaperOrientation = PdfPaperOrientation.Portrait;`
+- To set the orientation to Portrait: `renderer.RenderingOptions.PaperOrientation = PdfPaperOrientation.Portrait;`
-- Note that once the document is rendered, the orientation setting does not persist within the PDF file.
+- Note that once the document is rendered, this orientation setting is no longer retained.

-### `PageRotation` - For Modifying Existing PDF Documents:
+`PageRotation` - Pertains to existing PDF documents:

-- This parameter adjusts the rotation of pages within an existing PDF and is not applicable during the creation of new PDFs.
+- This attribute can only be used with an existing document; it cannot be specified during the creation of a new document.
-- It’s a property maintained within the PDF document and can be applied on a per-page basis.
+- This detail is preserved within the document itself and applies on a per-page basis.
-- Newly created documents default to a `PageRotation` of `None`.
+- Pages in newly created documents will always default to a `PageRotation` of `None`.
-- Changing the `PageRotation` does not alter the physical dimensions of the page:
+- Changing the `PageRotation` does not alter the actual `width` and `height` of the page.
-  - A rotation of `None` on a page sized `210mm x 297mm` will keep it at `width=210 height=297`
+- For instance, applying a `PageRotation` of `None` to a `210mm x 297mm` size page will maintain the dimensions with `width=210 height=297`
-  - A rotation of `Clockwise90` on the same page dimensions does not change the width and height either.
+- Likewise, setting a `PageRotation` of `Clockwise90` on a `210mm x 297mm` size page will keep the dimensions as `width=210 height=297`

-Understanding these settings can streamline your PDF generation and modification processes, enabling more precise document layout management.